 I'd heard the pitches: “Get paid to shop!” and “Get free stuff!”
-But I didn’t know what was required to be a mystery shopper.
-So I took a chance, figuring, “What do I have to lose?”
+But I didn’t know what was required.
+So I took a chance.
+What did I have to lose?

 How Mystery Shopping Works

-Let the Shopping (and Earning) Begin!
+Let the Shopping Begin!

 At my peak, I'd dedicate four to six hours on a Saturday going to different locations of the same coffee shop, and then spend another two hours working on the reports because you must file within 24 hours.
 Yes, mystery shopping is a time commitment.

 And, just like that, I was hooked: I began doing jobs during my lunch hour.
 I could even do them on my way home from work, since I’d be walking past retail locations anyway.
-Slowly but surely, the money began to roll in...
+Slowly but surely, the money began to roll in.

 The Glory Days

 It was amazing how quickly that money grew: Thanks to my mystery shopping, I was able to set up automatic withdrawals each month from my checking account to an emergency fund and an account for house savings.
 At the height of my shopping, I was probably registered with 75 companies.
 I was shopping six days a week, sometimes even on Sundays — for brunch, of course!

 But it was worth it: I made about $14,000 that year as a mystery shopper, and that’s not including reimbursements — just pure earnings.
 (For the record, I was issued a 1099 by any company that paid me more than $599 and taxed on those earnings.)

 Why I Scaled Back

 When the recession hit, a lot of companies that previously relied on mystery shoppers for customer feedback switched to different methods — like customer surveys in exchange for small giveaways — so there are fewer opportunities now.

 I also changed law firms, and I make roughly $20,000 more annually, so I don’t need to spend as much free time mystery shopping.

 In an average month these days, I probably do 10 to 15 shops.
-Although it's all about convenience now—if I know that I’m going to be headed to a certain restaurant or store, I'll squeeze in a shop.
-I can’t see a reason to stop!
+Although it's all about convenience now.
+If I know that I’m going to be headed to a certain restaurant or store, I'll squeeze in a shop.
+I can’t see a reason to stop.